aimyskk/competitive-haskell/README.md

 # lib-competitive
-library for competitive programming in Haskell
+Library for competitive programming in Haskell